 Learning to understand color theory

 We have several articles about color theory if you want to understand more.
-From understanding what a color wheel is to grasping the basics of primary colors and secondary colors we have tried to explain things in simple terms to avoid the confusion many articles suffer from because they are written in a technical language.
+From understanding what a color wheel is to grasping the basics of primary colors and secondary colors we have tried to explain things in simple terms to avoid the confusion caused by articles that are written in technical language.

 Some further useful information

 If you look at our article “What Is The Best Drawing In The World?”
 You will see why I say personally that painting is not necessarily harder than painting.
 Some of the drawings are so skilfully created I can’t conceive how I would even have approached the creation of them.

 Our article “5 Simple Drawing Exercises For Beginners” will help you learn the basics so you can improve on the drawings you do.
 Remember, with practice you will improve, it is the most important lesson for any artist.
 Whether painting or drawing, practice will always give you better results in time.

 Some people find shading really hard, and it is a special skill that will improve your drawing dramatically.
 Learning how to shade properly will transform your drawings.

 In our article “Can I Paint If I Can’t Draw?” we look at why it is perfectly possible for someone who finds drawing difficult to just use paint if they find it easier.
 There are few hard and fast rules when it comes to art, which is one of the things I love so much about it.

 In another article called “Can You Teach Yourself To Draw?” we look at how you can begin to improve your drawings.
 It is a great place to start if you want to improve your drawing skills but don’t want to enrol in a formal course.

 Should I learn to draw or paint first?